 Cline Hall was built in 1996 and was funded by Nesbitt Q. and Martha M. Cline of the Cline Company in Greenville, South Carolina.

-This residence hall houses twenty-four female students, has a large furnished common area upstairs, and contains a spacious study room downstairs.
+This residence hall houses twenty-four female students with a large furnished common area upstairs and a spacious study room.
 The downstairs of this residence hall also has laundry facilities for the convenience of the residents.

-Cline Hall features two room styles: a square room layout that measures 15 x 8 feet and a rectangular room layout that measures 17 x 11 feet.
-The mattresses in this dorm are regular twin mattresses and the blinds measure 27 inches.
-This residence hall, like all female residence halls, has magnetic locks on the exterior doors with prop alarms for the safety of the residents.
+Cline Hall features two-room styles: a square room layout that measures 15 x 8 feet and a rectangular room layout that measures 17 x 11 feet.
+The mattresses in this dorm are regular twin mattresses, and the blinds measure 27 inches.
+Like all female residence halls, this residence hall has magnetic locks on the exterior doors with prop alarms for the safety of the residents.

-The rooms all come equipped with sink, two desks, two beds, two closets, two dressers, and a micro-fridge.
-The micro-fridge features a refrigerator, microwave, and freezer.
+The rooms come equipped with a sink, two desks, two beds, two closets, and two dressers.